 The results you get are relevant to the app you’re working in.
-For example, when you search from Outlook, you find emails, not sites in SharePoint.
-When you search from SharePoint, you find for example sites, pages, and files, not emails.
-Searching from Bing gives you both web results and results from your organization such as sites, files, and more.
+For example, when you search in Outlook, you find emails, not sites in SharePoint.
+When you search in SharePoint, you find for example sites, pages, and files, not emails.
+Searching in Bing gives you both web results and results from your organization such as sites, files, and more.
 OneDrive specializes in finding files.
 Learn what you can find with Microsoft Search in Office apps on Windows.

 Quickly find information about a person